vbauchart/kata-idempotence-infra/README.md

 > mkdir: myApplication: File exists
 ```

 So what could you do?
-Discuss.
+Discuss and propose options.
+Then we can consider them one at a time.

+### Option 1

 ```sh
 // Option 1: Ignore error
 > mkdir -p myApplication
 ```

 Run it multiple times.
-Problem solved, but is it?
+Problem solved.
+But is it really?
 What could go wrong now with this approach?

+### Option 2

 ```sh
 // Option 2: drop & recreate